Despair-Games/poketernity/README.md

 - The translations are found in a [dedicated repository](https://github.com/despair-games/poketernity-locales) and are applied as a submodule in this project.
 - The command to retrieve the translations is `git submodule update --init --recursive`. <!--If you still struggle to get it working, please reach out in [TBD].-->

-> [!NOTE]
-> We have recently made major changes to our testing framework (see #158 and #247).
-If you experience any weird issues with unit tests, especially issues that only occur when running multiple test files in a single run, please feel free to reach out for help.

 ## 🪧 To Do